 - Corporate risk for compliance is reduced as provisioning to the service is typically managed by the SaaS provider at the point of access.

 However, I often hear SaaS described only in the context of the named-user, subscription license model.
-This perception does bring up a few interesting points about SaaS and license models in general:
+This perception does bring up a few interesting points about SaaS and software licensing models in general:

 - Subscription license models are widely adopted for traditional desktop, enterprise, and device management software, with adoption increasing.
 There’s no need to wait for a SaaS deployment of your software if the benefits of a subscription license model.